makerdao/community/governance/polls/Budget Ratification Poll for Modifying Strategic Finance Core Unit Budget, SF-001 (MIP40c3-SP93) - March 13, 2023.md

           { type : comparison, comparator : '>=', value: 10000 }
         ]
       }
-    - { type : default, value : $reject_option }
+    - { type : default, value : 3 }
   result_display: instant-runoff-breakdown
 version: v2.0.0
 options:
    0: Abstain
-   1: Approve Base budget (2,409,015 DAI)
+   1: Approve Base budget - 2,409,015 DAI
-   2: Approve Bear budget (1,981,140 DAI)
+   2: Approve Bear budget - 1,981,140 DAI
-   4: Reject budget
+   3: Reject budget
 start_date: 2023-03-13T16:00:00
 end_date: 2023-03-27T16:00:00
 ---
 # Budget Ratification Poll for Modifying Strategic Finance Core Unit Budget, SF-001 (MIP40c3-SP93) - March 13, 2023

 The Governance Facilitators have placed a budget ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
-This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for fourteen days beginning on Monday, March 13 at 16:00 UTC.
+This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/monthly-governance-cycle#week-2) will be active for fourteen days beginning on Monday, March 13 at 16:00 UTC.

 **This is an instant-runoff vote.**
 - **You may rank any number of options that you would support in an executive vote.**